jjazminp/jjazminp/README.md

-- 👋 Hi, I’m @jjazminp
+- 👋 Hi, I’m Jazmin Plascencia
-- 👀 I’m interested in getting into tech such as cyber or system anyalst.
+- 👀 I’m a Data Analyst and Solution Engineer.
-- 🌱 I’m currently learning Python.
+- 🌱 I use SQL on a day to day basis but also dabble in Python, Powershell, Power Query, DAX, and Visual basics.
-- 💞️ I’m looking to collaborate on any projects that get me out my comfort zone to learn how to better code.
+- 💞️ I love to collobrate on projects as well as open to learning new skills.
 - 📫 How to reach me: jjazplascencia@gmail.com .

 <!---